Skip to content

 How much energy does a kettle use?

 You may be surprised to learn that kettles consume a massive amount of energy.
 According to The Guardian, the average UK household uses more electricity on kettles than ovens, with previous data suggesting that 34% of electricity consumption used in cooking, actually comes from kettles!
-(Another great reason to buy an energy efficient kettles and ensure you are not wasting energy by using your kettle unnecessarily.)
+Another great reason to buy an energy-efficient kettle and ensure you are not wasting energy by using your kettle unnecessarily.

 Additionally, when searching for an eco-friendly kettle, it is important to consider the company behind the brand you are purchasing from.
 Some kettle brands are owned by companies with poor human rights and environmental records, so you’ll want to avoid supporting these brands.
-(Even if they do offer a range of energy efficient kettles or eco-friendly kettles…)
+Our research assesses brands across Environment, Animals, and People criteria — see our How We Rate page for a full explanation of our methodology.

 Our research: The lack of truly eco-friendly kettle brands